 How Compassion Helps Babies

 Babies aren’t old enough to be sponsored yet.
-But thanks to people who give money to Compassion, some kids start getting help before they’re even born!
+But thanks to people who give to Compassion's Survival Program, many babies start getting help before they’re even born!

 Compassion helped my aunt Paola and her baby.
 Let’s find out how!